sdu-combinatorics/sdu-combinatorics/contents/workshops.md

-This page lists summer short courses, and short schools organized or co-organized by the SDU Combinatorics Group.
+This page lists courses and summer schools organized or co-organized by the SDU Combinatorics Group.
 For recurring activities, we provide posters/materials when available.
 Unless otherwise stated, all dates and times refer to Beijing Time (GMT+8).